Training Language Models to Explain Their Own Computations: Methods

-Given the simulator, for each direction $v$, we search for the explanation $E$ that maximizes correlation between simulated and true activations over all input data:
+We then search for the explanation $E$ that maximizes correlation between simulated and true activations over inputs:

-Intuitively, this procedure will assign each feature $v$ an explanation $E$ that describes the tokens on which $v$ is most active.
-The prompts we use to encode $q$ and $E$ are given in~\Cref{app:prompts}.
+The prompts to encode $q$ and $E$ are given in~\Cref{app:prompts}.

-\paragraph{Training the explainer.} \explainer receives a question $q$ that contains a feature $v$ and a layer $\ell$, and is trained to generate the explanation $E$ of when $v$ is highly active at layer $\ell$.
-We take $v$ from the target model $\mathcal{M}$ at its layer-$\ell$ residual stream, and pass it as a continuous token to the explainer, inserted at the embedding layer.
-This enables the explainer to accept arbitrary vectors $v$.\footnote{In early experiments, we also investigated explaining features $v$ from other components of the target model, but found that explainers struggled to reproduce these explanations.
+\paragraph{Training the explainer.} We take $v$ from the layer-$\ell$ residual stream of the target model and pass it as a continuous token to the explainer by inserting $v$ at the embedding layer of the explainer model. \footnote{In early experiments, we also investigated explaining features $v$ from other components of the target model, but found that explainers struggled to reproduce these explanations.
 We hypothesize that we need to patch features into the same type of location (i.e. the embedding layer is part of the residual stream).} See~\Cref{fig:methods_features}C.

-For explainer models whose hidden dimension does not match the target model, we introduce a \textbf{linear projection} $\Pi_\ell\in \mathbb{R}^{d_{\explainer}\times d_{\target}}$ from the target model hidden size $d_{\target}$ to the explainer model hidden size $ d_{\explainer}$, which is trained jointly with the rest of LM parameters.
+For explainer models whose hidden dimension do not match the target model's, we introduce a \textbf{linear projection} $\Pi_\ell\in \mathbb{R}^{d_{\explainer}\times d_{\target}}$ from the target model hidden size $d_{\target}$ to the explainer model hidden size $ d_{\explainer}$, which is trained jointly with the rest of LM parameters.
 We learn a separate projection per layer $\ell$ of the target model.
 We train explainers and projections to optimize:

-\paragraph{Choice of directions $v$.} Because activations $h$ tend to be highly polysemantic~\citep{elhage2022superposition}, interpretation is often done on \textit{decomposed} representations, which are commonly either individual neurons (so $v$ is a one-hot vector; \citealp{bau2020units}) or Sparse Auto-Encoder (SAEs) features obtained from sparse dictionary learning approaches (with $v$ being a member of the learned dictionary; \citealp{huben2024sparse,bricken2023monosemanticity}).
-Our experiments train on SAE features, but test generalization to full activations and activation differences.
+\paragraph{Choice of directions $v$.} Our experiments train on Sparse Auto-Encoder (SAEs) features obtained from sparse dictionary learning approaches \citealp{huben2024sparse,bricken2023monosemanticity}), but test generalization to full activations and activation differences.
 See details in~\Cref{sec:feature_explanations:evaluation:feature_types}.